 If your AC is over 10 years old…then number 6 could really save you some money.

 1. Clean your outdoor AC unit

 - Clean your outdoor AC unit

-- Remove any plants
+- Remove all plants & debris

-- Wash with a water hose
+- Wash with water hose, spraying at a 45° angle

 If your outdoor AC unit is dirty or has a lot of vegetation growing on it, you will want to clean it off.
 The way your AC unit cools your home and keeps you comfortable is by converting the outdoor temperature into cold air.
 It does this by blowing air through the outdoor coils.
 If these coils are dirty, they can no longer efficiently exchange the outdoor temperature into cool air.
 This forces your AC unit to run harder and longer to cool your home.
 It’s always a good practice to clean your outdoor AC unit a few times a year, clearing away any vegetation and spraying off any dirt you see on the AC unit.